iguess-app/IGuess-API-Guess/README.md

 ## Language
 All functions and variables need to be in English

+## MongoDB
+The Guess Microservice have a user to guessDB Read and Write and to the holiDB read-only

 ## Folder layers responsibilities
 ### Routes
 Responsible to declare Routes, with Rest Verb, url path, call the schemas and handler the request